Nadia-Online/Visualisations-in-Tableau/README.md

-# Data Analytics Portfolio: UK Labour Markets
+### 📈  Shifts in UK Employment Markets (2011/2014)

-This repository contains data visualisation projects developed in Tableau to analyse regional economic shifts in the United Kingdom

-## 📈 Project 1: UK Industrial Employment Trends (EMSI)
+This repository contains data visualisation projects developed in Tableau to analyse regional economic shifts in the United Kingdom.
+The data set is named as UK Industrial Employment Trends (EMSI) and was provided by JustIT.

-**Live Dashboards:** [Dashboard 1](https://public.tableau.com/views/Change_17711741128970/Dashboard12?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
-[Dashboard 2](https://public.tableau.com/views/Change_17711741128970/Dashboard3?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 **Situation:**
-Economic fluctuations between 2011 and 2014 significantly impacted various UK regions.
-There was a need to identify which industries were thriving and which were contracting to help inform regional development strategies.
+Economic fluctuations between 2011 and 2014 significantly impacted UK regions, requiring a clear way to distinguish between broad trends and specific industrial shifts.

 **Task:**
-Create an interactive dashboard that allows stakeholders to compare job growth and decline across major UK cities using SIC (Standard Industrial Classification) codes.
+Create a comprehensive visualisation suite that allows for both high-level regional overviews and granular sector analysis.

 **Action:**
-- **Data Structure:** Processed a complex dataset organised into two primary sheets: 1-digit (Broad Industries) for high-level sector overviews and 2-digit (Detailed Sub-industries) for granular analysis.
+- **Data Architecture:** I utilised a dataset with a dual-layer structure: 1-digit (Broad Industries) and 2-digit (Detailed Sub-industries).
-- **Calculated Fields:** Created custom formulas in Tableau to determine the % Change in jobs, ensuring consistency between aggregation levels.
+- **Visual Strategy:** I developed two distinct dashboards and multiple chart types (including geographic maps, bar charts, and heatmaps) to represent different facets of the data.
-- **Regional Analysis:** Focused on Swansea as a primary case study.
-Using the 1-digit data, identified growth in Arts & Entertainment (+42.7%).
-Using the 2-digit data, drilled down to see that while Public Administration remained stable, specific sub-sectors like Professional Services faced significant contraction (-21.9%).
+- **Validation:** I used Swansea as a primary validation point to test the accuracy of my calculated fields across both sheets.
+I confirmed that the broad growth in Arts & Entertainment (+42.7%) was correctly reflected when drilling down into specific sub-sectors.

 **Result:**
-The dashboard successfully visualises the "two-speed" economy, allowing users to see the big picture while investigating the specific sub-industries driving those trends and how the differ from city to city.
+The final product consists of a multi-dashboard setup where Dashboard 1 provides a macro view of the UK labour market, while subsequent views allow users to "drill down" into the 2-digit data for specific city-level insights.

+**Live Dashboards:** [Dashboard 1](https://public.tableau.com/views/Change_17711741128970/Dashboard12?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
+[Dashboard 2](https://public.tableau.com/views/Change_17711741128970/Dashboard3?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ### 💡 Insights